Copper Creek Outfitters and Kennel

 In training

 Lindi is a Pup from our 2020 litter that came back after her daddy was unable to care for her due to some health issues! she will be getting her health testing done and ran thru some training to enter in as a hunting dog!
+PENDING OFA HIPS AND ELBOWS AND GENETIC TESTING

 Hoss